 itopia now allows you to create custom server images and configure them with applications of your preference.
-These images can be then used to create new instances (app servers).
+These images can be then used to create new instances (app servers, session host servers).

 We also incorporated images into the Autoscaling process and you are able to select a custom image for your session host server configuration.
 Using custom images for autoscaling processes will make it faster and easier to spin up new session host servers since images will already be configured with your selected applications.

 Another great use of images is to roll out app or system updates to multiple session host instances at once.
 You just configure your image with the latest application versions, make any other custom changes to it and then use the Autoscaling process to apply the new image to all your session host servers.

 itopia doesn't charge for using images so you'd pay what GCP charges for the resources.
 The cost related to images would depend on the server that's spun up in order to configure the image.
 Once the image creation is finished, the server is deleted.
 Image pricing can be found here.
 Every image also has one snapshot created and saved in GCP in case you need to clone it later.
 It's recommended not to delete this snapshot from GCP.

 - Images are available per deployment, meaning that you cannot share an image between different deployments/ projects.

 - itopia allows using Images module for deployments created after 5/10/2018